 Business policy enforcement is Miradore feature that allows administrators to automate the deployment of applications, files, certificates and configuration profiles.
-For example, passcode requirements and Wi-Fi configurations, can be automatically installed/enforced to specific devices.

 To see more about configuration profiles click here.